 Spending money at merchants is easier than ever thanks to contactless payments technology and the abundance of banks offering credit and debit cards.
 According to the RBA’s Payment System Report for 2017/18, 8.7 billion card payments worth $591 billion were made in that financial year – an increase of 13% for debit and 8% for credit cards from the previous year.

 The solution?
-Withdraw a set amount of cash from an ATM and use that for your daily spending.
+Withdraw a set amount of cash from an ATM and use that for your daily spending, set up a notification to your phone every time money leaves your account, or use an budgeting app connected to your spending account to track daily expenses.

 2. You don’t know where the money is going